-We will not be using any automated script as thought earlier, but we will understand the concept and perform it manually so that you can make your own script to automate the task and make it simple and fast to use.
+We will not be using any automated script, rather we will understand the concept and perform it manually so that you can make your own script to automate the task and make it simple and usable on low-end devices.

 Evil Twin Attack Methodology

-Step 3: Clients is now connected to the Evil Twin access point and now client may start browsing Internet.
+Step 3: As soon as the client is connected to the fake access point, S/he may start browsing the Internet.

-Step 4: Client will see a web administrator warning saying “Enter WPA password to download and upgrade the router firmware”
+Step 4: Client opens up a browser window and sees a web administrator warning saying “Enter WPA password to download and upgrade the router firmware”

-Step 5: The moment client enters the password, s/he will be redirected to a loading page and the password will be stored in the MySQL database of the attacker machine.
+Step 5: The moment client enters the password, s/he will be redirected to a loading page and the password is stored in the MySQL database of the attacker machine.
+The persistent storage and active deauthentication make the Evil Twin attack automated.

 - A Laptop (4GB RAM, Intel i5 processor)